haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 ### Initial Discussion

-Before submitting a HFTP, it is required that you perform necessary preparations:

-- Discuss your idea on the [Haskell.org Discourse](https://discourse.haskell.org/).
-Currently, we suggest cross-posting on the Haskell Foundation Slack for higher volume commentary.
+Before submitting a HFTP, please write about your idea on the [Haskell.org Discourse](https://discourse.haskell.org/) and publicize the post in relevant venues.
 Create a Discourse topic under the category "Haskell Foundation", that starts with "Pre-HFTP” and briefly describe what you would like to change and why you think it’s a good idea.

-- Proposing your ideas on the Discourse is not an optional step.
-For every change to the ecosystem, it is important to engage in due diligence with the community and relevant stakeholders.
-Use this step to promote your idea and gather early feedback on your Pre-HFTP proposal.
-It may happen that experts and community members may have tried something similar in the past and may offer valuable advice.
+This helps discover prior art and related projects that are already underway.
+In some exceptional cases where prior art and existing projects are extremely unlikely, this requirement may be waived - please check in with the TWG if this is the case.

 ### Submission

 A HFTP is a Markdown document written in conformance with the [process template](https://github.com/haskellfoundation/tech-proposals/blob/main/proposals/TEMPLATE.md).
 When such changes significantly alter an existing library or tool, the author is invited to provide a proof of concept.
 Delivering a basic implementation can speed up the process dramatically.
 If your changes are big or somewhat controversial, don’t let people hypothesize about them and show results upfront.
-Additionally, it would be ideal if the author of the proposal reached out to any stakeholders (e.g. library authors, maintainers) affected by the proposal and bring them into the formal discussion at this point.
+Additionally, the author of the proposal should reach out to any stakeholders (e.g. library authors, maintainers) affected by the proposal and bring them into the formal discussion at this point.

-A HFTP is submitted as a pull request against [the official Haskell tech proposal repo](https://github.com/haskellfoundation/tech-proposals).
-Within a week of receiving the pull request, members of the HFTT will acknowledge your submission, validate that it conforms to the proposal template guidelines (see: [TEMPLATE.md](TEMPLATE.md)) and provide feedback to improve the overall quality of the document (if necessary).
-When the document conforms to the template guidelines, it is ready for formal evaluation by the HFTT members, as well as the broader community.
+A HFTP is submitted as a pull request against [the official Haskell tech proposal repository](https://github.com/haskellfoundation/tech-proposals).
+Within a week of receiving the pull request, members of the TWG will acknowledge your submission, validate that it conforms to the proposal template guidelines (see: [TEMPLATE.md](TEMPLATE.md)) and provide feedback to improve the overall quality of the document (if necessary).
+When the document conforms to the template guidelines, it is ready for formal evaluation by the TWG members, as well as the broader community.

-### Formal Review (up to 5 iterations)
+### Formal Review

 While the majority of general technical commentary and feedback will occur on the proposal pull request and its associated issue, it's hard to tell when a particular proposal is finalized.
 This what we call "Formal Review".
 The entire community is strongly encouraged to comment on, and help improve, a proposal.
 Ultimately, however, the Foundation needs a mechanism to make a decision, to accept, reject, or push back a proposal.
-This process is called "Formal Review", and is carried out by the HFTT working group.
+This process is called "Formal Review", and is carried out by the TWG working group.

 #### Formal Review

 Formal Review of a proposal is done in iterations.
-These iterations take place in the HFTT meetings and are usually monthly.
+These iterations take place in the TWG meetings and are usually monthly.
 However, they can last longer, in which case the author has more time to implement all the required changes.

 The maximum number of iterations is five.
-At the fifth iteration, the HFTT can only vote to Accept, Postpone, or Reject.
+At the fifth iteration, the TWG can only vote to Accept, Postpone, or Reject.

-The HFTT decides the duration of the next iteration depending upon the feedback and complexity of the HFTP.
+The TWG decides the duration of the next iteration depending upon the feedback and complexity of the HFTP.
 Consequently, authors have more time to prepare all the changes.
-If they finish their revision before the scheduled iteration, an HFTT member will reschedule it for the next available meeting.
+If they finish their revision before the scheduled iteration, an TWG member will reschedule it for the next available meeting.

-During every iteration, the HFTT reviews the changes (updated design document, progress with the implementation, etc) to the proposal.
+During every iteration, the TWG reviews the changes (updated design document, progress with the implementation, etc) to the proposal.
 Based on the feedback, the HFTP is either:

-1. **Accepted**, in which case the HFTT has accepted the proposal, and it will be merged by the HFTT members.
+1. **Accepted**, in which case the TWG has accepted the proposal, and it will be merged by the TWG members.
 2. **Rejected**, in which case the HFTP is closed and no longer evaluated in the future.
-3. **Postponed**, in which case the HFTT sets aside the HFTP under some conditions.
+3. **Postponed**, in which case the TWG sets aside the HFTP under some conditions.
 When those conditions are met, the HFTP can be resubmitted.
-4. **Under revision**, in which case the author needs to continue the formal evaluation and address all the HFTT feedback.
+4. **Under revision**, in which case the author needs to continue the formal evaluation and address all the TWG feedback.
 Thus, the follow-up discussion is scheduled for the next iteration.
 5. **Dormant**,  in which case no changes have been made to a HFTP in two iterations, it’s marked as dormant and both the PR and issue are closed.
 Dormant HFTPs can be reopened by any person, be it the same or different authors, at which point it will start from the formal evaluation phase.

 #### Involving Stakeholders